willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 audience: admin
 ms.service: microsoft-365-frontline
 search.appverid: MET150
-description: Learn how to create your own custom connector using Microsoft Graph APIs to integrate your workforce management (WFM) system with Shifts. ms.localizationpriority: high ms.collection:
+description: Learn how to create a connector using the Microsoft Graph API to integrate your workforce management (WFM) system with Shifts. ms.localizationpriority: high ms.collection:
   - M365-collaboration